Syeed-MD-Talha/TalentIQ-Desktop/README.md

 npm install
 ```

-### Run the app in development
+### Run in development

 ```bash
 npm run tauri dev
 ```

-This starts the Vite dev server on `http://localhost:3000` and launches the Tauri desktop window.
+The development app uses the Vite dev server on `http://localhost:3000`.

-## Build the Desktop App
+## Building the Desktop App

-To create a production build:
+Create a production build with:

 ```bash
 npm run tauri build
 ```

-On Windows, the installer is typically generated under:
+On Windows, the generated installer is typically located in:

 ```text
 src-tauri/target/release/bundle/nsis/
 ```

-You can share the generated `setup.exe` with other users.

-## Adding Your Own Screenshots
+This output can be shared as a standard Windows installer.

+## Provider Configuration

+### OpenAI, Groq, Gemini, DeepSeek, OpenRouter

+- enter the API key in `Settings`
+- choose a model manually or load available models
+- confirm the base endpoint if you use a custom gateway

+### Ollama Cloud

+- enter your Ollama Cloud API key
+- keep the default base endpoint unless you are using another hosted compatible endpoint
+- load available models from the app, then select one

+### Custom Endpoint

+Use the custom preset for internal gateways or any OpenAI-compatible API service.

+## Export Format

+CSV export currently includes:

+- `name`
+- `email`

+This keeps exported output lightweight for recruiter follow-up workflows.

+## Screenshot Setup

-Place your images in:
+Place screenshots in:

 ```text
 docs/screenshots/